 [Piloting] SECTION 9: DISABILITY INCLUSION (weight: 5%) The score for Section 9 will be 'bonus points' (5%), on top of the existing 100% weight.
 Assessment is based on the UN Disability Inclusion (For further details, please refer to Technical Notes on Entity Accountability Framework).
 SCALE (No, Partially, Yes) OVERALL ASSESSMENT for DISABILITY INCLUSION (Missing, Partial, Sufficient) Does the evaluation include consideration of disability inclusion?
-Partial 9.1 The evaluation questions include references to disability inclusion.
-No Qualitative Feedback (Please highlight any findings on disability inclusion): Disability inclusion is not specifically included in the evaluation questions.
-The methodology contains references (but no details) related to the inclusion of people with disabilities in the sample of KIs and the topic 9.2 The evaluation methodology includes references to disability inclusion.
-Partially was referenced in the findings and recommendations, even though analysis was not comprehensive.
+Sufficient 9.1 The evaluation questions include references to disability inclusion.
+Yes Qualitative Feedback (Please highlight any findings on disability inclusion): Disability inclusion is among the evaluation questions.
+The methodology does not contains specific references to the 9.2 The evaluation methodology includes references to disability inclusion.
+Partially inclusion of people with disabilities in the sample of KIs but some references are included regarding evaluation criterion.
+There are references to DI in the findings and conclusions.
 9.3 The Evaluation findings, conclusions and/or recommendations contain references to disability inclusion.
-Partially
+Yes

 PART III: THE OVERALL RATING Key Guiding Question Total weighted score % Overall Rating Other reviewer's comments Is this a credible report that addresses the evaluation purpose and objectives based on evidence, and that can therefore be used with confidence?
-86.74 Very Good This is a an excellent evaluation report.
-It addresses the evaluation purposes and objectives and contains good assessments in response to the evaluation criteria, based on well substantiated evidence.
+67.38 Good This is a good evaluation report.
+The overall ratings reflect some gaps in the Findings section, as highlighted above related to substantiation and clearly presenting responses to the evaluation questions.
+The conclusions are also too summarized and could be broadened to ensure a better overview of the issues and analysis presented earlier in the Findings section (see comments above).
+The overall rating also reflects the fact that the report contains a good presentation of the evaluation methodology.